holly-t-123/Economic_and_Community_Development__Dashboard_Tableau/README.md

 - filtering by project type when clicking on the tree map
 - sorting the company table by each dimension in the headers

 ![dashboard](images/dashboard.PNG)

 The Oracle page includes information about the expansion project as it relates to the ECD data, in addition to a quote from the ECD Commissioner about the expansion.
-This page, in conjunction with the main dashboard, is intended to provide context that demonstrates how significant Oracle's contribution will be to the state relative to other company developments in the past decade.
+This page, in conjunction with the main dashboard, is intended to provide context that demonstrates how significant Oracle's contribution will be relative to other Tennessee economic developments in the past decade.

 ![oracle](images/oracle.PNG)

 ## Technologies
 To complete this project, I used the following tools:
 - SQL
-- PostgreSQL
+- PostgreSQL (pgAdmin)
 - Tableau

 ## Procedures
 My steps to complete this project were as follows:
-- importing the ECD database
+- importing the ECD database with pgAdmin
-- cleaning the ECD data by eliminating duplicate rows
+- cleaning the ECD data to eliminate duplicate rows [*used `DISTINCT *` to deduplicate*]
 - querying the database to create 3 tables and saving these to CSV files:
     - pop.csv
     - ecd_w_landed_year.csv [*used `SUBSTRING(landed::text,0,5)` to extract year*]